sheck/generator-ink-email/README.md

 # Ink Email Generator

-Scaffold and build HTML emails on Foundation Ink templates using Yeoman and Grunt
+Scaffold and build HTML emails on Zurb Ink templates using Yeoman and Grunt

 ### Commands
  - `grunt` - compiles and inlines email